dappforce/subsocial-docs/docs/tutorials/CreatorRewards.md

 As a commentator, you can focus on commenting on popular posts, to get as many eyes as possible on your comments, and increase the chances that they will be liked.

 When posts are shared, rewards are split 50/50.
-Therefore, you should create posts with a high liklihood of being shared, as shares can increase your reach and rewards.
+Therefore, you should create posts with a high likelihood of being shared, as shares can increase your reach and rewards.
+If you see a great post, you can share it and add some commentary, likely earning rewards in the process!

 As you can see, there are a number of ways for creators to maximize their rewards.
 Determine what type of creaotr you are, and then craft a strategy to maximize your reach, visibility, engagement, and rewards.